ThinkingViT: Matryoshka Thinking Vision Transformer for Elastic Inference: Comparison with BranchyNet

-Table~\ref{tab:early_exit_comparison} compares \name with a standard early exit \citep{teerapittayanon2016branchynet}, applied to DeiT \citep{touvron2022deit} that matches its GMACs and throughput.
+Table~\ref{tab:early_exit_comparison} compares \name with BranchyNet, a standard early exit model~\citep{teerapittayanon2016branchynet}, applied to DeiT \citep{touvron2022deit} that matches its GMACs and throughput.
 The baseline consists of 24 layers: the first 12 use 3 attention heads (3H) and the remaining 12 use 6 heads (6H).
 Similar to \name, the exits are jointly trained together.
 At the 3H point, \name records slightly lower accuracy because the first three heads must generate representations that remain compatible with the later expansion to six heads.
 Additionally, their weights must be trained in a way that allows the weights of the subsequent three heads to build upon them.

 After expanding to 6 attention heads, \name reaches 81.44\% top-1 accuracy, improving by 3.37 p.p. upon the early exit baseline, which attains 78.08\%.
 This improvement likely stems from \name increasing the number of active attention heads within a fixed 12-layer backbone, allowing gradients to pass through fewer layers (12 layers compared to 24 layers) and reducing some of the optimization challenges associated with deeper networks.
 These findings indicate that allocating compute along the width dimension by gradually increasing attention heads can be more effective than depth-based early exit strategies used in prior work.
+Further, since it adjusts model width rather than depth, \name is complementary to early-exit strategies and can be combined with them to further expand deployment flexibility.

-\section{Ablation of Different Token Recycling Strategies}
+\section{Ablation of different token recycling strategies}